Diffusion Models in Recommendation Systems: A Survey: Foundation

-where $\lambda(\sigma_i)$ is a positive coefficient function chosen to be $\sigma_i^2$ by the authors due to empirical results.
-Equation \ref{eqn:ncsn_losses} is minimized when $s_\theta(x, \sigma_i) = \nabla_x \log q_\sigma(x)$ for all $i \in \{1,2,\dots,L\}$.
-This completes the training of the network, and inference is done through sampling with annealed Langevin dynamics (Algorithm \ref{alg:ALD}), inspired by simulated annealing \cite{kirkpatrick1983optimization} and annealed importance sampling \cite{neal2001annealed}.
+The inference relies on sampling with annealed Langevin dynamics, inspired by simulated annealing \cite{kirkpatrick1983optimization} and annealed importance sampling \cite{neal2001annealed}.
 The sampling algorithm starts with random noise and runs Langevin dynamics sequentially at each noise level.
-The first iteration samples from $q_{\sigma_1}(x)$ with step size $\alpha_1$, and the second iteration of Langevin dynamics starts from the final sample of the last iteration with a reduced step size.
-This repeats for all noise levels, and the final sample of the last noise level is returned.
+The first iteration samples from $q_{\sigma_1}(x)$ with step size $\delta_1$, and the second iteration of Langevin dynamics starts from the final sample of the last iteration with a reduced step size.
+This repeats for all noise levels, and the final sample of the last noise level is the final generation.